-This section details the implementation of a runtime monitor to check the statically inferred similar branches in Section III-A. The monitor is spawned as a separate thread in the program6, and has three design goals as follows.
+This section details the implementation of a runtime monitor to check the statically inferred similar branches in Section III-A. The monitor is spawned as a separate thread in the program (BLOCKWATCH adds instrumentationto spawn the monitor thread), and has three design goals as follows.

-- Asynchronous: The monitor must interfere minimally with the program's execution.
+- 1) Asynchronous: The monitor must interfere minimally with the program's execution.
 In particular, it should not be in the critical path of the program, and must execute asynchronously with the program's threads. - 2) Unique branch identifier and fast lookup: The monitor must assign a unique identifier for each runtime branch.
+Moreover, given a specific branch identifier, it must be possible to do a fast lookup of the branch's runtime characteristics of different threads.
+The two requirements are important for correlating the information across multiple threads when storing the branches' runtime behaviors. - Lock freedom: The monitor must acquire no locks, as doing so may introduce deadlocks in the program, and also lead to unnecessary serialization of the program.